apache/causeway-site/content/components/objectstores/jdo/dates-blobs-lazy-loading.md

 ### Blobs and Clobs

-In addition to the support for JODA types, Isis also configures JDO/DataNucleus so that the properties of type `org.apache.isis.applib.value.Blob` and `org.apache.isis.applib.value.Clob` can also be persisted.
+In addition to the support for Joda types, Isis also configures JDO/DataNucleus so that the properties of type `org.apache.isis.applib.value.Blob` and `org.apache.isis.applib.value.Clob` can also be persisted.

 Again, this requires the `@javax.jdo.annotations.Persistent` annotation.
 However, whereas for dates one would always expect this value to be retrieved eagerly, for blobs and clobs it is not so clear cut.